-The Archdiocese of Birmingham is committed to maintaining a Catholic Sixth Form at Blessed George Napier School.
-We offer a range of two linear A Levels and a variety of BTEC Level 3 courses, whilst also providing students with opportunities to develop their faith and role as young adult Christians.
+The Archdiocese of Birmingham is committed to maintaining a Catholic Sixth Form at Blessed George Napier School and offers a range of A Levels and vocational Level 3 courses, whilst also providing students with opportunities to develop their faith as young adults.

-As the academic ambition of the students at BGN is outstanding, we like to encourage them to aim high.
-We encourage our students to apply to Oxbridge and the Russell Group universities.
+The academic and personal ambition of our students is outstanding and we encourage them to aim high, supporting them to apply to Oxbridge and the Russell Group universities.
 To support students in this endeavour, we arrange a variety of events each year, with visits to and visits from a number of universities.
 We also encourage students to go to a variety of academic events to enhance their UCAS applications and there is also support for interview preparation from the Sixth Form team.
-Students academic progress is monitored regularly and form time provides an opportunity for students to raise issues of a personal nature or imporant to the Sixth Form as a whole.
+Students’ academic progress is monitored regularly and form time provides an opportunity for students to raise issues of a personal nature or important to the Sixth Form as a whole.

 We understand that to support our students to be successful academically we also need to support them pastorally and this was also recognised by Ofsted when they reported that ‘Many students say their choice to ‘stay on’ is partly motivated by the all-round pastoral care they receive.’

 Details of our application process, subjects we offer, entry requirements and an application form are available on the website or by contacting the school office.